a11yproject/a11yproject.com/src/posts/2021-03-23-myth-alternate-text-can-be-automated.md

 Technologies such as [machine learning](https://en.m.wikipedia.org/wiki/Machine_learning) and [computer vision](https://en.m.wikipedia.org/wiki/Computer_vision) allow us to guess at what an image is based on its arrangements of pixels.
 For example, we might show a computer hundreds of thousands of photos of fire hydrants to train it to understand what configurations of pixels look “fire hydrant-ish.”

-The idea is that you can take these technologies and apply them to a content management system (CMS) or other publishing system.
+The idea is that you can take these technologies and apply them to a CMS or other publishing system.
 The publishing system would ideally then be able to automatically apply alternate text to any image uploaded by an author.

 The problem is that automated image description is not a perfect science.